james-m-gilbert/r3tam-docs/_sources/tutorials/shasta_standalone.md

 ## Model Inputs

 The following sections refer to files that support a Shasta Reservoir simulation using the ResTemp model.
-You can find these files in the `shasta` folder within the examples provided [on GitHub](https://github.com/james-m-gilbert/r3tam/tree/test-release/examples) or in a zipped folder <<provide-link>>.
+You can find these files in the `shasta` folder within the examples provided [on GitHub](https://github.com/james-m-gilbert/r3tam/tree/test-release/examples) or in a zipped folder [here](files/examples.zip).

 ### Run Specification File